kalininalab/DataSAIL/README.md

 to install DataSAIL in an already existing environment.
 Alternatively, one can install DataSAIL-lite from conda.
 DataSAIL-lite is a version of DataSAIL that does not install all clustering algorithms as the standard DataSAIL.

-DataSAIL is available from Python 3.8 and newer.
+DataSAIL is available for Python 3.8 and newer.

 ## Usage